mfkimbell/react-typescript-notes/README.md

 <img width="796" alt="Screenshot 2025-03-31 at 8 29 29 PM" src="https://github.com/user-attachments/assets/b2f8ba3c-a197-4cd8-9b81-62448ec089b7" />

+#### Callbacks

+A callback is a function that is passed in to be called later, it was the old way of handling delays, we now use async/await

 ### Session Auth vs JWT Auth

 Sure!
 Here's a **super brief comparison** of **JWT vs Cookie/Session** auth in **Next.js**: